RubyQianru/Quantum-Computing-API/Week1/Intro-to-Qiskit.md

 ```
 python get-pip.py
 ```
-* If you want to get some practice before we start with Qiskit, take a look at: [Python and Numpy Tutorials](https://cs231n.github.io/python-numpy-tutorial/)
+* If you want to get some practice before we start with Qiskit, take a look at: [Python and Numpy Tutorials](https://cs231n.github.io/python-numpy-tutorial/), [Introduction to Python and Jupyter notebooks](https://github.com/Qiskit/textbook/blob/main/notebooks/ch-prerequisites/python-and-jupyter-notebooks.ipynb)

 # Intro to Qiskit
 * [Atoms of Computation](https://github.com/Qiskit/textbook/blob/main/notebooks/intro/atoms-of-computation.ipynb)